SylviaOne/Repo-hub/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why did the girl smear peanut butter on the road?
+To go with the traffic jam.